 To help, we rounded up the best yoga mats on Amazon based on reviews and our own personal favorites.
 Check them out below.

 Want a surefire way to stand out in yoga class (besides perfecting that headstand)?
 Get a colorful Gaiam mat.
 Each mat comes with a downloadable yoga workout so you can test-drive it at home first.
 For the price, it's a solid option, as one reviewer wrote, "It does not slip and has a nice grip to it.
 I have absolutely no complaints and am quite happy with it.
 Plus, it's a bit thicker than regular mats which helps my aging body a lot on wood floors.
 It lies completely flat on the floor."

-THE/THIRTY's social media editor, Steph Limiti, has this pretty, marble-inspired mat.
+This marble-inspired mat might be the prettiest one we've seen.
 It comes with a carrying strap and is machine-washable (just hang it to dry).

 Another best seller on Amazon, this mat is great for yoga or Pilates.
 One reviewer said it's surprisingly light for how thick it is, and is "definitely worth getting if someone gets knee pain using a regular yoga mat."